JuergenGutsch/blog/_source/_posts/2018-01-29-trying-react.md

 </html>
 ~~~

-The index.js import the Layout.js.
-Here a basic Layout is defined, by adding a Header and a Footer component, which are also imported from other components.
+The `index.js` import the `Layout.js`.
+Here a basic layout is defined, by adding a Header and a Footer component, which are also imported from other components.

 ~~~ javascript
 // Header.js